 Vermont

 Vermont uses Farm Bill limits in its state hemp law, so hemp delta-9 is legal in the state.
 However, delta-8 is considered illegal in the state because the conversions necessary to produce high levels mean it is considered “synthetic.”
-It’s unlikely this could be applied to hemp delta-9 in this case but the argument could be made so there is some lack of clarity here.
+Many hemp delta-9 products use these same conversions, so these products are also banned in the state.
+Only natural hemp delta-9 THC is legal in Vermont.

 Virginia